Jobs & Careers

 Energy Supply Analyst/Program Management Officer, Climate and Energy Policy – Center for Climate Strategies

-CCS seeks to expand our internal capacity in a mix of analytical, facilitative, and management functions through the recruitment of a mid-career professional with significant experience in some combination of energy systems modeling, agency and/or stakeholder engagement, greenhouse gas emissions analysis, and related mitigation/adaptation planning.
+The Center for Climate Strategies (CCS) is a Washington-based NGO with a mission to provide planning/analytical support and capacity building to government and private partners both in the US and abroad on policies at the intersection of climate, energy, environment and equity.
+We seek to expand our internal capacity in a mix of analytical, facilitative, and management functions through the recuritment of a mid-career professional with significant experience in some combination of energy systems modeling, agency and/or stakeholder engagement, greenhouse gas emissions analysis, and related mitigantion/adaptation planning.
 We seek someone whose experience level allows him/her to manage staff and projects.

 - Complete/support modeling and analysis tasks relating to the development of sector- and sub-sector-level baselines.
 This involves development of inventories and forecasts of energy use, emissions, and energy and materials consumption and production; measurement and evaluation of changes that can be expected from emissions-reduction strategies; measurement and evaluation of associated economic and financial costs and benefits